 Workers Compensation Insurance: One of the rare business insurance policies that your company is legally required to buy, workers compensation covers claims related to staff injuries, including medical expenses, lost wages, and rehabilitation.

-Business Owner’s Policy: Another basic insurance product that just about every business should own, a BOP will bundle commercial general liability, commercial property, and business interruption insurance into one package.
+Business Owners Policy: Another basic insurance product that just about every business should own, a BOP will bundle commercial general liability, commercial property, and business interruption insurance into one package.

-How Much Does Management Liability Insurance Cost?
+What Does Management Liability Insurance Cost?

 Just like any other business insurance product that your company needs to purchase, there are many different factors that will determine the cost of your management liability insurance, including the following: